Huster-Hq/Huster-Hq.github.io/_pages/about.md

 # 🔥 News
 <div class="news-scroll" markdown="1">

+- *2026.03*: &nbsp;🎉🎉 One paper was accepted by ICME.
+Congratulations to Hao Wang!
 - *2026.02*: &nbsp;🎉🎉 One paper ``SAMIX`` was accepted by CVPR 2026.
 Congratulations to all co-authors!
 - *2025.11*: &nbsp;🎉🎉 One paper ``PaGKD`` was accepted by AAAI 2026.
 Congratulations to the co-author Qimei Wang!
 - *2025.05*: &nbsp;🎉🎉 Two papers ``ADD`` and ``DADA`` were ``early accepted`` by MICCAI 2025 (Top 9%).
 Congratulations to Qimei Wang and Gan Luo!